sympy/sympy/doc/src/tutorials/physics/mechanics/rotating_disc_block_friction.rst

 - :math:`q1`: Generalized coordinate representing the angular velocity of the disc w.r.t. the inertial frame
 - :math:`q2, q3`: Generalized coordinates of the block w.r.t the disc
-- :math:`mu_k`: coefficient of kinetic friction
-- :math:`mu_s`: coefficient of static friction
+- :math:`mu_k, mu_s`: coefficient of kinetic and static friction
 - :math:`v_s`: Stribeck friction coefficient
 - :math:`sigma`: viscous friction coefficient
-- :math:`m`: mass of the block
+- :math:`m, M`: mass of the block and disc
 - :math:`g`: gravitational constant
+- :math:`Ix, Iy`: x, y inertia elements of the disc

 We will also define the necessary reference frames, points, and velocities.
 :math:`N` is the inertial reference frame and :math:`A` is the rotating reference frame.
-:math:`O` is the center of the disc, :math:`P` is the actual contact point between the block and the disc.
+:math:`O` is the center of the disc, :math:`P` is the actual contact point between the block and the disc, and :math:`Q` is the point on the disc, starting from the same location as point :math:`P`.

    >>> N = me.ReferenceFrame('N')
    >>> A = me.ReferenceFrame('A')